 Merging the latest technology with traditional crafts, Sophie’s creations explore themes of body image, modification, evolution and transhumanism, whilst promoting positive conversations around disability and celebrating body diversity.

-Sophie enlists various specialists in fields such as 3D modelling, electronics, and cutting edge technology to create each piece of art.
+Sophie collaborates with specialists in fields such as 3D modelling, electronics, and cutting edge technology to create each piece.
 Clients have included Paralympic athletes, music performers, models and video game companies.